papis/papis/doc/source/scihub.rst

     :target: https://badge.fury.io/py/papis-scihub

 Papis has a script that uses the Sci-Hub platform to download scientific papers.
-Due to legal caution the script is not included directly as a ``papis`` command, and it has its own PyPI repository.
+Due to legal caution, the script is not included directly as a ``papis`` command, and it has its own PyPI repository.

 To install it, just type: